fredericodamian/albion_stream_helper_script/README.md

 * Select a directory to store the record file
 * Configure hotkey for 'Record Fight Time' at HotKeys configuration
 * Fight!

+## Changelogs

+08/13/2022 - Change base language from Lua to Python